quarree100/qScope_doc/source/frontend/programming.rst

   "Behavior" data such as the connection to the QUARRE100-heat-grid, refurbishment of the house or energy-saving measures are pre-set in the following manner: ``false``, if house's energy_source (in source data) is not ``None``, else the house will come in pre-connected and refurbished.

 Buildings can either be ``selected`` by a user or not.
-Selection is done if a cell is selected on the table (by placing a token physically). :ref:`The tag decoder software<cspy>` will detect any interaction with the table surface and forward the grid information to the frontend to be deciphered in the ``grid.py``: read_scanner_data_ function.
+Selection is done if a cell is selected on the table (by placing a token physically). :ref:`The tag decoder software<cspy>` will detect any interaction with the table surface and forward the grid information to the frontend to be deciphered in the ``grid.py``: :ref:`read_scanner_data<read_scanner_data>` function.
 The Buildings class contains additional functions, e.g. ``find_closest_heat_grid_line`` for graphical calculations and functions to organize, convert and export the DataFrame for specific needs.

 GIS